SAP-samples/teched2022-DA281/exercises/ex2/README.md

 <br><br>
 ![](/exercises/ex2/images/dd2-022b.jpg)<br><br>

-14. For saving the Pipeline, you are prompted for the name of the pipeline (including namespace information), a description, and the category under which the Pipeline can be found in the ***Graphs*** tab of the Modeler.
+14. When saving the Pipeline, you are prompted for the name of the pipeline (including namespace information), a description, and the category under which the Pipeline can be found in the ***Graphs*** tab of the Modeler.
 Please enter the following parameters prompted in the pop-up windows:<br>
     - Name: `teched.XXXX.EPM_FM_Call_SO_Generator`, where XXXX is your user name, for example "teched.TA99.EPM_FM_Call_SO_Generator"
     - Description: `XXXX - Generate EPM SO data via ABAP FM call`, where XXXX is your user name, for example "TA99 - Generate EPM SO data via ABAP FM call"
     - Category: `da281`.
 Finally click ***OK***.<br><br>
 ![](/exercises/ex2/images/ex2-009c.JPG)<br><br>